Who can apply for Carer Support Payment

 • the person you care for gets Armed Forces Independence Payment or Constant Attendance Allowance

-Read more about getting benefits if you’ve recently moved to Scotland.
-Go to Citizens Advice Scotland.
+Learn more about the process to decide benefits if you’ve recently moved to Scotland at Citizens Advice Scotland.

 If you live outside of Scotland

-Since November 2024, you might be able to get Carer Support Payment if either:
+Since November 2024, you may be able to get Carer Support Payment if either:

 A genuine and sufficient link is where you do not live in Scotland, but have a link to Scotland.
 For example, you have spent a significant part of your life in Scotland.

 If you live in England, Wales or Northern Ireland, you can apply for Carer’s Allowance.
-Read about benefits and support you may be able to get:
+Learn more about benefits and support you may be able to get:

 Your age